sanskys/sanskys.github.io/_pages/grafana.md

 Please not that Alerts can only be created for "Graph" panels!

-Now we create an Alert to get an emaial if the PN is not reachable
+Now we create an Alert to get an email if the PN is not reachable